We invite proposals from industry for final year projects.

 Each student is given a notional allocation of $130 towards cost of components and PCB manufacturing.
 For example, if there are three students in a group then $390 is available.
 Any expenditure above this allocation is to be met either by the students or the sponsors of the project.

-Laboratory facilities at the Melbourne School of Engineering
+Laboratory facilities at the Faculty of Engineering and Information Technology

 The students work on their projects in the Design and Build Laboratory in the Old Engineering Building.